-Inbound links are links which appear in a piece of content in your website and lead to another page on your website.
+Inbound links are links that appear in a piece of content on your website and lead to another page on your website.
 For example, if you speak of the way you make the handmade shoes in the blog section of your website, an inbound link will take the web visitor to your catalogue page where they can select a shoe model.

 3. Add Quality Outbound Links

-Outbound links are links inside your site which point to other websites.
-For example, the handmade shoes website can have outbound links to consumer protection websites, to the Better Business Bureau page showing the business rank, etc.
+Outbound links are links inside your site that point to other websites.
+For example, the handmade shoes' website can have outbound links to consumer protection websites, to the Better Business Bureau page showing the business rank, etc.

 The more trustworthy the outbound link is the higher your own page rank, so make sure that you add only quality and reliable outbound links to your website.

 4. Try to Rank for Featured Snippets